tomheadifen/php-js-test/README.md

 * The application is to be written in a single index.html file
 * Optionally, include a single style.css, scripts.js, and just jQuery (if you really need it) *  no other libraries/frameworks are permitted
 * Evaluation Criteria:
-* Use of <select multiple> html tag/element for displaying contacts
+* Use of 'select multiple' html tag/element for displaying contacts
 * Use of objects, ie: some sort of contact object (prototype/function)
 * Code efficiency/effectiveness - no duplicate code, fast code
 * Quality of code comments and code/syntax structure